 - Simplify global & local content management.
 Content localization and translation support let teams create and organize translations in seconds.

-- Go Headless for total content delivery.
+- Go Headless CMS for total content delivery.
 The Content Engine employs a decoupled, headless configuration for smooth content delivery to multiple channels.

 - Content management that scales with you.
 Content Engine is designed to scale with you and your brand with millions of content items for multiple brands and channels.